brownsys/pane/client-libs/README.md

 	mvn install -DskipTests
 	mvn eclipse:eclipse

-You can now import the project into eclipse using, File > Import > Existing Projects into Workspace.
+You can now import the project into Eclipse using, File > Import > Existing Projects into Workspace.

+If you wish to view the source or JavaDocs of the libraries' dependencies, you add `-DdownloadSources=true` or `-DdownloadJavadocs=true` when creating the Eclipse project files in the final step.